ucdavisdatalab/workshop_python_basics/chapters/02_pandas-basics.md

 This can be a very powerful operation, but it's easy to get mixed up when labels are integers, as with the `bill_value` data.

-This:
+For example, this:

 ```{code-cell}
 bill_value.loc[0:5]
 ```

-Is the same as this:
+Is *NOT* the same as this:

 ```{code-cell}
 bill_value.iloc[0:5]
 ```

 Recall that bracket notation selects columns in DataFrames.
-With a Series, the same notation acts as another way to perform `loc` operations.
+With a Series, the same notation acts as another way to perform `.loc` operations:

 ```{code-cell}
 bill_value[0:5]
 ```

-Finally, `iloc` and `loc` can be used in tandem with one another.
+Finally, `.iloc` and `.loc` can be used in tandem with one another.
 This is called **chaining**.
 Below, we use the country-indexed `banknotes` DataFrame to select all rows with "Peru."
 Then, we select the second row from this subset.